 Building a wardrobe you love starts with the clothes you bring into your closet.
-If you fill your closet with clothes you hate, you’ll have an uphill battle building a wardrobe you love.
+If you fill your closet with clothes you don’t love, you’ll have an uphill battle building a wardrobe you love.
 With that in mind, here are two tips for smart clothes shopping to help you shop smart instead of hard.

 Two tips for smart clothes shopping